Crowned eagle: Attacks on humans

 While several smaller raptorial birds will attack humans if they come too close to the nesting site, usually these have minor consequences for the human victim.
 Mother crowned eagles, in the post-fledging stage, readily attack any human who comes close to the nest.
 Adult males may also attack humans before fledging but only do so rarely.
 Despite the size and power of the eagle, attacks by the eagles may have minor consequences as well since the attacks are meant only to displace and not kill or seriously maim the intruding animal.
 However, nest-defense attacks may nonetheless possibly result in deep, painful, open wounds, which can lead to risk of infection or the need for stitches.

-The crowned eagle is perhaps the only extant raptorial bird which has been believed to attack human children as prey.
+The crowned eagle is perhaps the only extant raptorial bird which has been believed to attack human children as prey, outside of few exceptional circumstances in the case of the Wedge-tailed eagle and the Martial eagle.
 In one case, a 7-year-old boy, of a weight of approximately 20 kg, was ambushed by a crowned eagle, who gouged its talons through the boy's throat and chest.
 The attack was ended by a woman who came upon them and rescued the child by bludgeoning the eagle to death with a hoe.
 In another case, the skull of a human child was found in the nest of a crowned eagle pair.
 In yet another instance, when assisting in the investigation of the disappearance of a four-year-old girl, Simon Thomsett came to believe she was the victim of a crowned eagle after the severed arm of a child was found in a tall tree that was inaccessible to leopards and known to be used as a crowned eagle cache.

 One other living eagle, the martial eagle (Polemaetus bellicosus), has been confirmed to take a human child in a possible predation attempt, a four-year-old boy in Ethiopia.
 Unlike the crowned eagle, the martial eagle is not a specialized primate hunter, and preys mainly on large ground-dwelling birds.
 The eagle in question attacked three children, killing one of them, before being shot by a villager.
 In the famed Taung deposit in South Africa, a skull from a child Australopithecus africanus, a possible ancestor of human beings, led to considerable speculation.
 Ultimately referred to as the Taung Child and estimated to weigh 9 to 11 kg, the child became the type specimen for its species.
 The child appeared to have died from a clean row of piercing to its skull.
 Scholarly examination of the piercings has led scientists to believe that the specimen was seemingly killed by an eagle, of which the crowned eagle is the most likely candidate.
 This predatory relationship has led to much hypothesizing as to whether Stephanoaetus eagles may have partially shaped human evolution, with small early primate ancestors having evolved towards larger body sizes and larger brains due to the reduced probability of eagle predation with these features.